 Theatre Burlington presents a variety of productions in the Drama Centre at 2311 New St.; phone (905) 637-1728.

 ShoppingBurlington Mall, 777 Guelph Line at Fairview, has Hudson's Bay, Canadian Tire, Old Navy and Winners.
-Mapleview Shopping Centre, 900 Maple at Fairview, contains Hudson's Bay and Sears as anchor stores.
+Mapleview Shopping Centre, 900 Maple at Fairview, contains Hudson's Bay as an anchor store.
 Village Square, a turn-of-the-20th-century-style complex at 13-422 Pearl St., has specialty shops and restaurants.